Peckkie/Peckkie/README.md

 I'm **Peckkie**, a researcher at the **Visual Intelligence (VI) Lab**, Department of Statistics, Khon Kaen University.
 Most of my work is about teaching machines to read medical images and sensor data: ultrasound scans, pathology slides, nanosensor readouts, all the way down to a photo taken on a regular smartphone.

-I focus on **Medical AI, Digital Pathology, Biomedical Image Analysis, Metabolomics, Nanodiagnostics, and Mobile Health (mHealth)** — with a statistics background that shapes how I design, validate, and interpret every model.

 <br>

 ![What I work with](https://img.shields.io/badge/-What%20I%20Work%20With-F2994A?style=for-the-badge)